 Sparkle dust does a similar job to luster dust, but the particles prove larger.
 It gives a slightly different texture to the finished cake.

 Mask off parts of the cake top and use sparkle dust to create patterns that stand off the cake’s surface.
 Think of it as glitter and sprinkle it over cupcake toppings for a glamorous effect.
+I would personally use this when I am going to make rose cake pops.

 If you want a bold, dramatic look, try using disco dust.
 The grains prove larger than all other varieties, and it imparts a fantastic sparkle with a chunky look to your cakes.
 If you use it all over a cake, it achieves an encrusted look that really stands out and gives superb texture.